Al-Qaeda: Organization

 Al-Qaeda only indirectly controls its day-to-day operations.
 Its philosophy calls for the centralization of decision making, while allowing for the decentralization of execution.
 The top leaders of al-Qaeda have defined the organization's ideology and guiding strategy, and they have also articulated simple and easy-to-receive messages.
 At the same time, mid-level organizations were given autonomy, but they had to consult with top management before large-scale attacks and assassinations.
 Top management included the shura council as well as committees on military operations, finance, and information sharing.
-Through the information committees of al-Qaeda, Zawahiri placed special emphasis on communicating with his groups.
+Through the information committees of al-Qaeda, al-Zawahiri placed special emphasis on communicating with his groups.
 However, after the war on terror, al-Qaeda's leadership has become isolated.
 As a result, the leadership has become decentralized, and the organization has become regionalized into several al-Qaeda groups.

 The group was initially dominated by Egyptians and Saudis, with some participation from Yemenis and Kuwaitis.
 Over time, it has evolved into a more international terrorist organization.
 While its core group originally shared a background in Egypt and the Arabian Peninsula, it has since attracted fighters from other Arab groups, including North Africans, Jordanians, Palestinians, and Iraqis.
 In the decade following the 9/11 attacks, Muslims from non-Arab backgrounds, such as Pakistanis, Afghans, Turks, Kurds, and European converts to Islam, have also joined the organization.

 Many Western analysts do not believe that the global jihadist movement is driven at every level by al-Qaeda's leadership.
 However, bin Laden held considerable ideological influence over revolutionary Islamist movements across the world.
 Experts argue that al-Qaeda has fragmented into a number of disparate regional movements, and that these groups bear little connection with one another.

-This view mirrors the account given by Osama bin Laden in his October 2001 interview with Tayseer Allouni:
+This view mirrors the account given by bin Laden in a 2001 interview:

 "this matter isn't about any specific person and ... is not about the al-Qa'idah Organization.
 We are the children of an Islamic Nation, with Prophet Muhammad as its leader, our Lord is one ... and all the true believers [mu'mineen] are brothers.
 So the situation isn't like the West portrays it, that there is an 'organization' with a specific name (such as 'al-Qa'idah') and so on.
 That particular name is very old.
 It was born without any intention from us.
 Brother Abu Ubaida ... created a military base to train the young men to fight against the vicious, arrogant, brutal, terrorizing Soviet empire ...
 So this place was called 'The Base' ['Al-Qa'idah'], as in a training base, so this name grew and became.
 We aren't separated from this nation.
 We are the children of a nation, and we are an inseparable part of it, and from those public demonstrations which spread from the far east, from the Philippines to Indonesia, to Malaysia, to India, to Pakistan, reaching Mauritania ... and so we discuss the conscience of this nation."